Zero Desire for Chin Filler Treatment

 Things changed.
-One day, I received a note from my favorite aesthetic clinic, inviting me to try out their chin filler treatment.
-To receive an invitation for a treatment worth about $1k should have made me a happy girl.
+One day, I received an invitation from my favorite Singapore-based aesthetic clinic – Cutis Medical Laser Clinics – to try out their chin filler treatment.
+To receive an invitation for a treatment worth over $1k should have made me a happy girl.
 However, I wasn’t exceptionally exhilarated because I didn’t need this treatment.
-I have zero desire for this.
-I was wondering how it would have made my day if nasolabial filler, jaw botox (I grind my teeth at night) or thermage were offered instead.

-Perhaps that’s why I had a lot of questions and doubts in my mind, probably more than an average patient.
+Perhaps that’s why I had a lot of questions and doubts on chin augmentation with fillers, probably more so than an average patient.

-Lots of Questions & Doubts on Chin Filler Treatment
+Lots of Questions & Doubts on Chin Filler Augmentation

-1) Will I look like a witch or a horse?
+1) Will I look like a witch or a horse with a chin filler?

-2) Will the filler shift (sideways) if I sleep on my side?
+2) Will the chin filler shift (sideways) if I sleep on my side?